 He talks about God’s plan hidden for all ages, and he states that the angels are actually watching us to learn this plan, this truth (manifold wisdom) from God.
 So, in essence, by living we inform each other, and even angels, concerning divine mysteries.
 It stands to reason that we likely have no idea of the significance of many of our actions, but that others may see significance of it, even if in some cases these others are angels who are thousands of years old and know what to look for.
 We might even be programming each other subliminally with our behaviors.
 It is of note that the godly manner of living is under assault from the devil.
 He would not need to assault everything unless there is a value to distorting our lives that God wants us to live.
 Certainly, there is value to him in convincing us that God is evil or that God hates us because we are evil.
 Studies do show that people don’t do as well if they come from broken homes and godless environments.
 In fact, it would seem that the devil is more interested in distorting the family than just about anything else.
 Paul again makes a statement that I think is relevant here.

-This scripture compares Christ to the church throughout, using the picture of a husband and wife or a bride and bridegroom (very common in scripture) as representative of the relationship between Christ and the church or between God and man.
+This scripture compares Christ to the church throughout, using the picture of a husband and wife or a bride and bridegroom (very common in scripture) as representative of the relationship between the Messiah and the his people or between God and man.
 He even ends by saying as much in verse 33.
 What is interesting here, though, is that he is not explaining this in an academic setting.
-He is telling his readers to behave toward each other in a certain way, and that this reveals the relationship between Christ and the church, which is consistent with his statements about the churches that he planted, the Christians he taught, being living letters read by all.
+He is telling his readers to behave toward each other in a certain way, and that this reveals the relationship between the Mesdiah and his people, which is consistent with his statements about the churches that he planted, the gentile Christians he taught, being living letters read by all.
 Returning to symbolic examples in science and society like the one about the solar system above, let’s take a look at the sex act itself.
 The man goes into the woman and a new life is created after she undergoes a miserable agony and blood-filled day of giving birth.
 Also, God’s spirit goes into a person and they are reborn as a new life following an agonizing life of suffering, particularly suffering by our messiah, the mediator (woman) between God and man.
-Interesting that in this symbolism, the person who is reborn is the mother and child and the mother is also Christ, identifying Christ with man, which reminds me again of scripture:
+Interesting that in this symbolism, the person who is reborn is the mother and child and the mother is also the Messiah, identifying the Messiah with man, which reminds me again of scripture:

 For it was fitting that he, for whom and by whom all things exist, in bringing many sons to glory, should make the founder of their salvation perfect through suffering.
 For he who sanctifies and those who are sanctified all have one source.
 That is why he is not ashamed to call them brothers,Hebrews 2:10-11